 The future of sUAS in environmental and agricultural remote sensing

-To facilitate multidisciplinary research collaboration within the following areas of sUAS applications:
+Our goals are to facilitate multidisciplinary research collaboration within the following areas of sUAS applications:

 - Crop production